tandinomu/CSF101_CAP2_pygame/README.md

 ## Introduction

  There is a board with 3 x 3 squares in this game.
-The two players take turns putting "x" and "o" on the board.
+Two players take turns putting "x" and "o" on the board.
 One of the players have to get three same symbols in a row - horizontally, vertically or diagonally on a 3 x 3 board.
 The player who first gets 3 of his/her symbols (marks) in a row wins the game, and the other loses the game.

 ## Overview